Explorergt92/Automotive-AI/README.md

 11/12/2023: Updated to use [OpenAI v1.2.3](https://github.com/openai/openai-python/releases/)

+11/14/2023: Added "development" branch with the option to use text input in the terminal instead of voice commands.

 🔜 ElevenLabs TTS, Google Calendar integration coming soon.

 ## 🛠️ Built and tested using: